alexrutz/flightgpt/README.md

 pressurization and anti-ice efficiency for greater realism.
 Engines now start using bleed air from the APU and take a few seconds to reach idle for more authentic startup behaviour.
+A small brake model tracks heat build-up on the ground for a touch more system depth.
 A small navigation system lets the autopilot track a short series of waypoints for basic route following.
 Random generator failures may require the APU to power the aircraft and